Icebox Slice & Bake Cookies (1 Dough, 5 Flavors)

 dough cut in half and hands rolling into logs.

-Shape each portion into a log (just roll it) that’s about 8 inches long, and then wrap up tightly and chill for at least 4 hours… but preferably longer.
-Overnight is great, or they can hang out in the refrigerator for up to 5 days, or in the freezer for even longer.
+Shape each portion into a log (just roll it) that’s about 8 inches long, and then wrap up tightly and refrigerate for at least 4 hours… but preferably longer.
+Overnight is great, or they can chill in the refrigerator for up to 5 days, or in the freezer for even longer.

 hands rolling logs of dough.